 How to make a DIY gathered ribbon dog collar poppy.
 For commemorations like ANZAC Day and Remembrance Day, we encourage buying a poppy for all of the human members of your family to support the fundraising efforts of your local veterans’ group.
 However, in the interest of sturdy safety, here is a DIY poppy craft for your furry family members.
-Ribbon poppies also make a cute broach or hair accessory for humans.
-The DIY can be easily adapted with different colours for other floral flair, too.
+Ribbon poppies also make a cute broach or hair accessory for humans, and the DIY can be easily adapted with different colours for other floral flair.
 Human or canine!

 DIY Gathered Ribbon Remembrance Poppy for Dog Collars

 To make a DIY gathered ribbon dog collar poppy like the one shown here, you will need:

 - Black Button

 - Green felt (optional)

 - Cut a length of red ribbon.
 Length depends on how full you would like your flower to be when finished.
 Since we want our poppy relatively flat (one ruffled circle), around 2x the finished perimeter of the flower is plenty.
 If you are interested in making fuller flowers, use a longer ribbon and spiral instead of just completing a single ruffled circle.

 - Sew a running stitch along one lengthwise edge of the ribbon.

 - Pull the thread to gather the ribbon into a circle.
 Take care to arrange the circlet neatly and evenly as you pull.
 Adjust if/as needed to ensure that both ends finish on what will be the back side of your flower, where possible.